Pinkie-Hanese/Walmart-sales/README.md

 ### Recommendations
 Based on the analysis, the following actions are recommended;
-1. Optimize inventory fr cld weather & holiday seasons.
+1. Optimize inventory for cold weather & holiday seasons.
    - Stock up on seasonal essentials (winter clthing, heaters, hot beverages etc)
-   - Ensure the availability of hig-demand holiday items (gifts, decorations,festive foods)
+   - Ensure the availability of high-demand holiday items (gifts, decorations,festive foods)

 2. Launch seasonal promotions & discounts
   - Offer holiday dicounts and winter sales promotions to attract more customers.